navidrome/website/content/en/about/_index.md

 ### How it works?
-After a simple [installation](/docs/installation), Navidrome indexes all digital music stored in your hard drive and makes it available through a nice web player and also by any [Subsonic-API compatible mobile client](/docs/overview/#apps).
+After a simple [installation](/docs/installation), Navidrome indexes all digital music stored in your hard drive and makes it available through a nice web player and also by using any [Subsonic-API compatible mobile client](/docs/overview/#apps).
 Your music becomes searchable and you can create playlists, rate and "favourite" your loved tracks, albums and artists